jupyterlab/jupyterlab/design/real_time_collab.md

 During the RTC sessions, the participants are focused on the following aspects of their
 work:

-* Collaborative editing of content
+* Collaborative editing of content.
-* Side channel live discussions (Bluejeans, appear.in, phonecalls)
+* Side channel live discussions (Bluejeans, appear.in, phonecalls).
-* Discussion and exploration of results
+* Discussion and exploration of results.

 All individuals in the collaboration already have access to the files (Git/GitHub).
 Because of this, during the RTC they need to be able to collaborative edit the same exact